decentraland/old-documentation/_posts/development-guide/2018-02-11-files-in-a-scene.md

 the scene.json manifest file for the scene.
 All of this metadata is optional for previewing the scene locally, but part of it is needed for deploying.
 You can change this information manually at any time.

-#### project.json

-Contains information about the Ethereum address of the scene owner

-????

 #### package.json

 This file provides information to NPM that allows it to identify the project, as well as handle the project's dependencies.
 Decentraland scenes need two packages: